rlassche/rxjs6/README.md

-# Angular 6.1, rxjs 6.3 and REST calls.
+# Angular, rxjs and REST calls.
 RXJS changed with version 6, and I had to change my older code.

 Here are some coding examples the Angular HttpClient and REST calls with GET, POST and PUT.